North Carolina prosecutor says police were justified in fatally shooting Andrew Brown

 (Reuters) - The fatal shooting of Andrew Brown, a Black man killed last month by sheriff’s deputies attempting to serve search and arrest warrants, was justified, Pasquotank County District Attorney Andrew Womble said on Tuesday.

-Brown, 42, was shot as he resisted arrest during the morning raid at his home on April 21 in Elizabeth City, a riverfront community where just over half of the roughly 18,000 residents are Black.
+Brown, 42, was shot as he resisted arrest and tried to speed off in his car in a way that endangered officers during the morning raid at his home on April 21 in Elizabeth City, a riverfront community where just over half of the roughly 18,000 residents are Black.

-“Mr. Brown’s death was justified,” Womble told reporters at a news briefing in which he also showed video taken from the body-worn cameras of the officers at the scene.
+“Mr. Brown’s death was justified,” Womble told reporters at a news briefing in which he also showed video taken from the body-worn cameras of the Pasquotank County sheriff’s deputies at the scene.

+The killing captured national attention, coming a day after former Minneapolis police officer Derek Chauvin was convicted of murdering George Floyd in a highly publicized trial.
+It fueled the raging debate over when police are justified in using deadly force in an arrest and when authorities should release body-worn camera video to the public.

-He said the video showed police behaving as any reasonable police officer would “when a violent felon used a deadly weapon to place their lives in danger,” describing how Brown drove his car toward them in a dangerous way.
+Citing U.S. Supreme Court precedent on when deadly force is justified, Womble said the video showed the deputies behaving as any “reasonable police officer” would “when a violent felon used a deadly weapon to place their lives in danger,” describing how Brown drove his car toward them in a dangerous way.
 The officers would not face criminal charges, he said.

 “The Constitution simply does not require police to gamble with their lives in the face of a serious threat,” Womble said.
 “They could not simply have let him go as has been suggested.”

-The killing captured national attention, coming a day after former Minneapolis police officer Derek Chauvin was convicted of murdering George Floyd in a highly publicized trial.
+Videos showed the deputies arriving to find Brown sitting in his car, talking on the phone.
+They surrounded the car, ordering him to show his hands and attempting to open the car door.

+Brown rapidly backed up, pulling a deputy over the car hood.
+He continued to retreat until his path was blocked by his home, and then drove forward toward the officers.
+The officers repeatedly shouted at him to stop, but he ignored their commands and drove directly toward the same deputy who had been pulled over the hood.

-The videos showed Brown ignoring police commanding him to get out of his car, which he instead drove in the direction of officers, forcing at least one of them to lunge out of the way.
-Police began firing at the car: one shot went through Brown’s windshield, and another five entered the car’s trunk.
+Police began firing at the car: one shot went through Brown’s windshield, and another five entered the car’s trunk and rear window.

 Brown suffered two gunshot wounds: a non-lethal shot to the shoulder and a fatal shot to the back of his head.